Ry7n/HystrixJS/README.md

 ![dashboard.png](https://bitbucket.org/repo/zq8Kzy/images/2774708950-dashboard.png)

-In order to use it, the service must include RxJs, either from [`rx@>=3.0.0`](https://www.npmjs.com/package/rx) or [`rxjs@^5.0.0`](https://www.npmjs.com/package/rxjs), and expose a monitoring end point, which writes the SSE data into response:
+In order to use this the service must include RxJs, either from [`rx@>=3.0.0`](https://www.npmjs.com/package/rx) or [`rxjs@^5.0.0`](https://www.npmjs.com/package/rxjs), and expose a monitoring end point, which writes the SSE data into response: